geoffmazeroff/shamazon/ProjectPlan.md

   - In C# code
   - Decide on approach and implement error handling / validation for the 3rd-party API
 - Add unit tests
-- Figure out how to change injected service based on environment
+- Figure out how to change injected repository service based on environment

 ## Future Items
 - Pagination for main page